Scope and Rates

 Yes, but only if specific conditions are fulfilled.

 Invoices can be issued in any foreign currency as long as the VAT amount, if any, is mentioned distinctly in Romanian currency, namely RON.

 Yes.
 The transfer of all the assets or of a part therein, as a result of sale, or as per operations such as a de-merger or merger, whether made with payment or not, or as a contribution in-kind to the share capital of a company, is not deemed to be a supply of goods if the recipient is a taxable person.

 Options to Tax

-Concession, lease and rental of immovable property are normally VAT exempt without credit, but taxpayers may opt to tax these transactions (and consequently benefit from the deduction right of related input VAT), except for:
+Concessions, lease rental of immovable property, as well as transactions involving granting rights over immovable property such as usufruct and right of superficies, against payment, are normally VAT exempt without credit, but taxpayers may opt to tax these transactions (and consequently benefit from the deduction right of related input VAT), except for:

 - accommodation within the hotel industry or similar industries, including rental of land suited for camping purposes

 - rental of machines which are incorporated into immovable goods

 Also, supplies of buildings (except for new buildings) and land on which it stands (except for building land) are treated as VAT exempt, but however, taxpayers may opt to tax such operations.